-Primary Supervisor: Prof. Anna Schuh Second Supervisor: Dr. Dimitris Vavoulis
+Primary Supervisor: Prof. Anna Schuh Second Supervisor: Dr. Dimitris Vavoulis Eligibility: All tracks are eligible to apply for this project

 Cancer diagnosis from circulating tumour DNA (ctDNA) obtained from a simple blood draw (liquid biopsy) could transform cancer care, if they can reliably diagnose cancer at a stage when it is curable with surgery alone.
 However, the huge commercial efforts underway to evaluate "liquid biopsies" as screening tests in asymptomatic individuals in the US/Europe have revealed major concerns for healthcare systems, starting with high false positive rates^[1,2].
 These limitations are of even greater relevance in resource-restricted regions where any interventions must be aimed at reducing, not increasing the burden on overstretched diagnostic services.
 With this in mind, we propose that in this setting liquid biopsies should be used instead to triage patients presenting to primary care with non-specific symptoms of cancer such as weight loss, night sweats, fatigue or anaemia.
 About one-third of these patients have early-stage disease that would make them eligible for surgery with curative intent.
-Our observational data from the Muhimbili National Hospital (MNH) in Tanzania indicates that only between 10-20% of patients over the age of 45 with non-specific symptoms of cancer eventually turn out to have cancer.
-However, most patients with non-specific symptoms are not referred to secondary care for investigations as a cancer diagnosis is deemed unlikely.
+Our observational data from the Muhimbili National Hospital (MNH) in Tanzania indicates that only between 10-20% of patients over the age of 45 with non-specific symptoms are not referred to secondary care for investigations as a cancer diagnosis is deemed unlikely.
 Those who do enter the cancer diagnostic pathway, compete for the limited access to invasive procedures and often undergo a diagnostic odyssey that ruins entire families even without the cost of subsequent treatment.